 — Ukrainian soldiers evacuating an unmarked military vehicle damaged by gunfire in Kyiv, in the Obolon district about 10 kilometers (6 miles) north of the government quarter.

 — Ukrainian military establishing defensive positions at bridges around Kyiv.
 Armored personnel carriers driving through Kyiv streets.
 Ukrainian authorities placed snowplows at some spots along Kyiv roads to force traffic to slow down.

 — Russian missile launcher seen on the edge of the northeastern city of Kharkiv, shelling heard in the distance.

 — A bridge destroyed at Ivankiv, some 60 kilometers (40 miles) northwest of Kyiv.

 — The Russian military said it took control of an airport outside the Ukrainian capital.
 The airport in Hostomel, a town 7 kilometers (4 miles) from Kyiv, has a runway long enough to receive all types of aircraft, including the biggest cargo planes.
-Control would allow Russia to airlift troops directly to Kyiv’s outskirts.
+Its seizure allows Russia to airlift troops directly to Kyiv’s outskirts.

 — The Russian Defense Ministry said its forces sealed the cities of Sumy and Konotop in northeastern Ukraine.
 It said they have knocked out 211 military infrastructure facilities.
 The claims couldn’t be independently confirmed.